TheThingsNetwork/docs/_includes/arduino/monitor.md

 # Serial Monitor

-Many sketches write debug logs to the device Serial Port.
-You can read these logs via the Arduino IDE.
+Most sketches write debug logs to the (emulated) Serial Port for the USB connection.
+You can monitor these logs via the Arduino IDE's Serial Monitor.
 Simply go to **Tools > Serial Monitor** `Ctrl/⌘ + Shift + M`.

-> Uploads will fail if you have the Serial Monitor open.
-Close it before each upload and learn the shortcut. :wink:
+> Uploads might fail if you have the Serial Monitor open.

 You will only see logs from the point when you opened the Serial Monitor.
 Use [`delay()`](https://www.arduino.cc/en/Reference/Delay) to give yourself some time or even wait for the Serial Monitor completely: